Unbinilium/Book/docs/software/ide.md

 :::

 In this tutorial, you configure Visual Studio Code on macOS to use the Clang/LLVM compiler and debugger.
 After configuring VS Code, you will compile and debug a simple C++ program in VS Code.
-This tutorial does not teach you about Clang or the C++ language.
-For those subjects, there are many good resources available on the Web.

-If you have any trouble, feel free to file an issue for this tutorial in the [VS Code documentation repository](https://github.com/microsoft/vscode-docs/issues).

 #### Prerequisites